YuLiu-LY/SlotLifter/README.md

 CLEVR567, Room-Chair, and Room-Diverse datasets are provided by [uORF](https://github.com/KovenYu/uORF).

 ### 2. Room-Texture, Kitchen-Matte, Kitchen-Shiny
-Room-Texture, Kitchen-Matte, and Kitchen-Shiny datasets are provided by [uOCF]([https://github.com/KovenYu/uORF](https://github.com/Red-Fairy/uOCF-code).
+Room-Texture, Kitchen-Matte, and Kitchen-Shiny datasets are provided by [uOCF](https://github.com/Red-Fairy/uOCF-code).

 ### 3.ScanNet
-Coming soon.
+We provide our training data [here]().
+Following previous works. we use the test data provided by [NerfingMVS](https://github.com/weiyithu/NerfingMVS).

 ### 4.DTU
-Coming soon.
+Download the DTU dataset [here](https://roboimagedata.compute.dtu.dk/?page_id=36).

 ## Training & Evaluation
 We provide training and testing scripts under ```scripts/``` for all datasets.